Choisique/Freelancing-Marketplace-Web-Application/README.md

 Workman – Freelancing Platform for Skilled Tradespeople

+Connecting artisans with clients who need their expertise.

+🚀 Overview

-Workman is a freelancing platform designed to connect skilled tradespeople — such as painters, carpenters, masons, plumbers, electricians, artisans, and other craft professionals — with clients who need their services.
+Workman is a freelancing platform that enables skilled tradespeople—such as painters, carpenters, masons, electricians, and other artisans—to showcase their work and connect with clients looking for professional services.
-The website allows workers to showcase their craft while helping customers find the right expert for their projects quickly and easily.
+The platform aims to simplify how people find trusted craftsmen, while giving freelancers a place to promote their skills.

-🚀 Features
+✨ Features

-User-friendly interface for both tradespeople and clients

-Profile creation for freelancers to list skills and services

-Search functionality to help clients find suitable tradespeople
+🎨 Freelancer profiles with skill listings

-Service listings with descriptions and categories
+🔍 Service search with categories

+🛠️ Project pages and service descriptions

+🔐 User authentication (login & registration)

-Backend support for storing and managing user data
+🗂️ MySQL database for storing user and service data

+📱 Responsive front-end interface

 🛠️ Technologies Used
+Technology	Purpose

-HTML5 – structure and content
+HTML5	Structure & content

-CSS3 – styling and layout
+CSS3	UI styling & layout

-JavaScript – interactivity and dynamic components
+JavaScript	Interactivity

-PHP – backend logic and server-side processing
+PHP	Backend logic

-MySQL – database for storing user and service information
+MySQL	Database

-📁 Project Structure
+📂 Project Structure

-Front-end pages (homepage, service listings, profiles, etc.)

-Backend scripts (PHP logic for login, registration, and database operations)

-Database schema (MySQL tables for users, services, categories, etc.)

-Asset files (images, icons, stylesheets, etc.)
+/assets
+/css
+/js
+/php
+/database